bbauska/Coursera-Bootstrap/readme.md

 3. The <b><i>third</i></b> module deals with <b>Bootstrap JavaScript</b>
     components.

     a.
-We\'ll look at the big picture view of how Bootstrap JavaScript components work, we\'ll review tabs, pills and tabbed navigation, then we\'ll look at how collapse and accordion can be used to show and hide content.
+We&apos;ll look at the big picture view of how Bootstrap JavaScript components work, we&apos;ll review tabs, pills and tabbed navigation, then we&apos;ll look at how collapse and accordion can be used to show and hide content.

     b.
-And then we\'ll look at the use of tooltips, popovers and modals to reveal content to be displayed in your page.
+And then we&apos;ll look at the use of tooltips, popovers and modals to reveal content to be displayed in your page.

     c.
-And then we\'ll look at the carousel component, which allows you to display sliding information on your web page.
+And then we&apos;ll look at the carousel component, which allows you to display sliding information on your web page.

     d.
 This will lead you up to the third assignment in this course.